nomyzs/nQueens/README.md

 ## Testing

-Unit tests are provided for core ViewModel logic, ensuring correctness of game rules and state transitions.
+Unit tests are provided for core ViewModel logic, BoardEngine and Timer, to ensuring correctness of game rules and state transitions.

 ## License